simopt-admin/simopt/README.md

 * [Pasupathy and Henderson (2011)](https://www.informs-sim.org/wsc11papers/363.pdf) describes an earlier interface for MATLAB implementations of problems and solvers.
 * [Pasupathy and Henderson (2006)](https://www.informs-sim.org/wsc06papers/028.pdf) explains the original motivation for the testbed.

 ## Code
+### Python
-* The `master` branch contains the source code for the latest version of the testbed, which is written in Python.
+- The [`master branch`](https://github.com/simopt-admin/simopt/tree/master) contains the source code for the latest stable release of the testbed
+- The [`development branch`](https://github.com/simopt-admin/simopt/tree/development) contains the latest code for the testbed, but may contain more bugs than the master branch
+### Matlab
+***NOTE**: MATLAB versions of this testbed are no longer supported*
-* The `matlab` branch contains a previous stable version of the testbed written in MATLAB.
+- The [`matlab branch`](https://github.com/simopt-admin/simopt/tree/matlab) contains a previous stable version of the testbed written in MATLAB

 ## Documentation
-Full documentation for the source code can be found **[here](https://simopt.readthedocs.io/en/latest/index.html)**.
+Full documentation for the source code can be found on our **[readthedocs page](https://simopt.readthedocs.io/en/latest/index.html)**.

 [![Documentation Status](https://readthedocs.org/projects/simopt/badge/?version=latest)](https://simopt.readthedocs.io/en/latest/?badge=latest)